qognitive/fast-pauli/docs/index.rst

 Installation
 ============
 Welcome to ``fast_pauli``!
-This package provides fast and efficient implementations of pauli operators and strings, with a focus on performance and usability.
+This package provides fast and efficient implementations of pauli strings and related operators, with a focus on performance and usability.
 In order to get started, we'll need to install the package and its dependencies.

 Here are a few options for installing ``fast_pauli``: